Vivek-GIT-Code/AWS-Cloud-Projects/README.md

 ## Data Pipeline Implementation:
  - Implemented using AWS Glue for ETL processes.
  - Transformation operations included schema changes, aggregation, and union operations.
+    - Change Schema Operation: The schema of the 2023 and 2024 dataset has been changed by deleting all other columns that are not required and keeping and renaming the columns BI_ID, Year, calls_offered, and calls_handled.
+    - Aggregate Operation: The aggregate function has been used to aggregate the records of the ‘Year’ column within the 2023 and 2024 dataset.
+    - Union Operation: In order to prepare a collective dataset out of 2023 and 2024 records, the Union function has been utilized to create a new output from all the records of the two similar input datasets.
+    - Change Schema: At this stage, unwanted columns have been deleted by using the change schema operation
+    - Derived Column: At this stage, the matric is calculated by performing the SQL operation Calls handled Percentage = (calls_handled/calls_offered) *100.

    ![Data Pipeline](https://github.com/VivekCodeCrafter/AWS-Cloud-Project/blob/e223ff041416c74605764261a210bb18d737121c/Images/Picture3.png)